Forbes Road: Following Forbes' Road

 A yet closer reconstruction of the earliest road—subject to correction—is as follows: The section of Forbes' Road initially cut by Burd in 1755 begins at Fort Loudon, at the foot of Tuscarora Mountain.
 This early path takes the only significant dogleg off the generally west-by-northwest road trend.
 Rather than directly attacking the escarpment, the Forbes' Road (SR 75) runs north up the Path Valley to Cowans Gap, climbs the alluvial fan, then continues north (CR 404) in a higher valley of the South Branch of Little Augwick Creek.
-Fort Littleton stands just west of the summit.
+Fort Lyttleton stands just west of the summit.
 Forbes Trail Road (CR 431) south of the fort (Off US 522) is probably accurate.
-The Pennsylvania Turnpike likely obliterated most of the original trail across the valley south of Hustontown and, most regrettably, the switchbacks up Sideling Hill.
+The Pennsylvania Turnpike likely obliterated most of the original trail across the valley south of Hustontown and the switchbacks up Sideling Hill.

 Heading west, US 30 soon parallels the turnpike, and near Breezewood, US 30 seems the most likely approximation of Forbes' road.
 Still heading west, the Raystown Branch of the Juniata River is crossed, and this was followed through two narrow passes (Tussey and Evitts Mountains) to Bedford, Pennsylvania.

 A slight northward loop bypasses the formidable Wills Mountain.
 A historical marker indicates the approximate point where Burd's Road of 1755 begins its southwest course toward Confluence, Pennsylvania.
 The new westward track of Forbes' original route (constructed under the immediate supervision of Bouquet) seems to have also trended south before following low ground through what is now Shawnee State Park.
 An alternate route carved shortly after by Lt.
 Col. Sir John St. Clair, Forbes' quartermaster, follows the current US 30 west.
 Both were reportedly used during the initial march west.
 The park was the site of the "Shawanese Cabins" encampment Bouquet used in his 1764 expedition during Pontiac's War.